 If you purchase ADSs in this offering, you will pay more for each ADS than the corresponding amount paid by existing shareholders for their Class A ordinary shares.
-As a result, you will experience immediate and substantial dilution of approximately US\$8.65 per ADS (assuming that no outstanding options to acquire ordinary shares are exercised).
-This number represents the difference between (1) our pro forma net tangible book value per ADS of US\$1.35 as of September 30, 2019, after giving effect to (i) the vesting of 16,000,000 restricted ordinary shares, (ii) the vesting of 11,897,436 restricted share units, and (iii) this offering and (2) the assumed initial public offering price of US\$10.00 per ADS, the midpoint of the estimated initial public offering price range set forth on the front cover of this prospectus.
+As a result, you will experience immediate and substantial dilution of approximately US\$ per ADS (assuming that no outstanding options to acquire ordinary shares are exercised).
+This number represents the difference between (1) our pro forma net tangible book value per ADS of US\$ as of September 30, 2019, after giving effect to this offering and (2) the assumed initial public offering price of US\$ per ADS, the midpoint of the estimated initial public offering price range set forth on the front cover of this prospectus.
 See "Dilution" for a more complete description of how the value of your investment in the ADSs will be diluted upon the completion of this offering.